D. C. Quinn/Cygnet/Delphi/E. Walker & Son Pty. Ltd.

 Dun’s Gazette for NSW, 1948.

 Ernest Richard Walker was described as a fancy goods manufacturer under the name ‘Ernie Walker’ in Sydney, from 1919 until 1923.
 Then a new company, ‘Walker and Darling’, was established.
 In 1936 they were described as haberdashery warehousemen.
 In 1948 the company was reinvented as E. Walker & Son, warehousemen.
-So the origins of this firm may have been in manufacturing, but graduating to distribution.
+The origins of this firm appear to have been in manufacturing, but changed to distribution.

 Note that the registration of ‘E. Walker & Son Pty.
 Ltd.’ coincides with the time that advertising of ‘Delphi’ buttons ended, possibly due to a new distribution contract requiring the buttons to be marketed as ‘Walkers’.